-The hot news is that the long-awaited documentary of Sarah Cecilie’s own story has now been funded, completed and is due to be launched (30th September).
-This amazing dedicated effort means we have a wonderful unique sympathetic portrayal of what happened in one family from all three points of view – the child and both parents.
+The documentary of Sarah / Cecilie’s own story (38 mins) has also been funded, completed and launched.
+This effort means we have a unique sympathetic portrayal of what happened in one family from all three points of view – the child and both parents.
 Sarah Cecilie ends by saying her story can’t be put neatly in a box but that “it’s mine and it’s ours … and it’s ok”.

 Her long arduous personal journey helps her and us understand how she can conclude that “it’s ok” for her now – the clock cannot be turned back for her.
 She’s done all the years of work and more that anyone could do.
 She has repaired some kind of meaning and relationship with both her parents.
 She can now rest on her laurels after producing this great important resource for all of us.
-We owe her and PACT huge thanks and credit for their generous hard work in giving us so gracefully this richly useful story.
-Have a look at the preview of the new video and the background and summary too.
+We owe her and PACT (now AAA) huge thanks and credit for their generous hard work in giving us so gracefully this richly useful story.
+Here’s the documentary of her experiences.

 But stories like this are really really not “ok” at all.
 They help us see very clearly why we must urgently work to raise awareness, to spot these terrible situations, and stop and help them as early on as possible.